Suggested Running Kit list

 - Euros – for extra purchases, café visits etc

-- Mobile phone in plastic bag – we’re sure you’ll want to take some photographs of the scenery.
+- Mobile phone in a plastic bag – we’re sure you’ll want to take some photographs of the scenery.
 The plastic bag is to protect your phone from sweat damage.

 - Salt Tablets / Electrolytes – bring whatever you usually use.
-We have limited stocks available but to avoid any gastro issues it’s best to use the brand you are used to.
+We have limited stocks available, but to avoid any gastro issues it’s best to use the brand you are used to.